hfuj13/lwsock/README.md

-LWSOCKCC
+LWSOCK
-* lwsockcc is a Library for WebSocket (RFC6455) writen by C++.
+* lwsock is a Library for WebSocket (RFC6455) writen by C++.
-* L: a Library, WSOCK: WebSocket, CC: C++ source code suffix.
+* L: a Library, WSOCK: WebSocket
 * API is like traditional TCP client / server. (connect, bind, listen, accept, send, recv)
 * IPv6 ready
 * not depend on other libraries. (futuer may be depend on openssl or libressl etc)
 * You must control about multiple IO, thread etc by yourself.
-* lwsockcc doesn't management status (CONNECTING, OPEN, CLOSING, CLOSED etc).
+* lwsock doesn't management status (CONNECTING, OPEN, CLOSING, CLOSED etc).
 You must do it yourself.

 Require:
 * C++14 or later